 In contrast, by switching to SFRA, you may have to invest initially, but you will save a lot of costs that go into adding new features.
 Plus, you can enter the market faster with the new features.

-The number of companies currently on the SFRA framework is comparatively less than those who are on SiteGenesis, considering SFRA is in the market from 2018.
+The number of companies currently on the SFRA framework is comparatively less than those who are on SiteGenesis, considering SFRA is in the market since 2018.

 However, all the companies who migrated have experienced some considerable business benefits, as shown in the below image:

 To sum up, switching to SFRA seems to be a logical choice if a company wants to leverage the latest technology and features.
 There can be a situation when adding a feature may become impossible with SiteGenesis considering the time, effort, and cost involved.
-It is best for organizations to make the switch as soon as possible.
+Organizations should make the switch as soon as possible.